zaiisao/Documentation/en/Recording/recording_java.md

 public native boolean createChannel(String appId, String token, String name, int uid, RecordingConfig config, int logLevel, int logModules);
 ```

-> -   The Recording SDK has <code>requestToken</code> and <code>renewToken</code> as private interfaces.
-Make sure that you set <code>expireTimestamp</code> as 0 when generating a Token, which means that the privilege, once generated, never expires.
+> -   In the Recording SDK, <code>requestToken</code> and <code>renewToken</code> are private interfaces.
+Make sure that you set <code>expireTimestamp</code> as 0 when generating a token, which means that the privilege, once generated, never expires.
-> -   A channel does not accept duplicate uids, otherwise there will be unpredictable behaviors.
+> -   A channel does not accept duplicate uids.
+Otherwise, there will be unpredictable behaviors.

-The structure of <code>RecordingConfig</code> is as follows:
+The structure of <code>RecordingConfig</code>:

 ```
 public class RecordingConfig {